 - Nutritional yeast

 And then, of course, you can add vegan protein powder.
 There are a ton of great flavors and brands to try.
-My personal favorite so far has been Orgain’s chocolate flavor (Amazon link).
+My personal favorite so far has been Orgain’s chocolate flavor (link to buy on Amazon).

 I try to only have a couple of scoops of vegan protein powder per day.
-That’s because it’s not balanced in a whole-food form like some of the other options listed above, so I suspect it’s not going to be as healthy overall.
+That’s because it’s not balanced in a whole-food form like some of the other options listed above, so I suspect it’s not as healthy overall.

 But vegan protein powders can be delicious and can help you meet your protein needs for maximizing muscle synthesis.